LEED Certified Building

-With an interest in promoting sustainability on campus, Central Michigan University completed their first LEED-certified building in August 2009, following U.S. Green Building Council requirements.
+With an interest in promoting sustainability on campus, Central Michigan University completed its first LEED-certified building in August 2009, following U.S. Green Building Council requirements.
 To accommodate the need for additional parking spaces adjacent to the building, CMU decided to remove four residential buildings and construct a new, 300-space parking lot.
-To further their sustainability goals, CMU requested the parking lot to include environmentally sustainable concepts.
-Learn more about being a
+To further its sustainability goals, CMU requested the parking lot to include environmentally sustainable concepts.
+Learn more about being a LEED-certified building.